Nut Free Granola Bars

 When it comes to granola bars it can be hard to find ones at the store that aren’t loaded with added sugar and preservatives.
 That’s why I prefer to make my own at home!
 These homemade granola bars include simple, wholesome ingredients.
 Plus they are easy to whip up and cheaper than buying store-bought bars.

-Why You’ll Love These Granola Bars
+Why You’ll Love These Nut-Free Granola Bars

-• Your kiddos can help you make them!
-You can put your child in charge of measuring, dumping, stirring and/or pressing the bars depending on how old and independent they are.
+- Your kiddos can help you make them – You can put your child in charge of measuring, dumping, stirring and/or pressing the bars depending on how old and independent they are.

 School-Safe Granola Bars